 Keeping your instrument at a good humidity level is incredibly important.
 I cannot stress how important it is.
 The amount of instruments the repair shop sees that need repair simply because the instrument was not humidified is incredible.
 Humidifying is one major thing you can do to keep your instrument in playing condition.

 The best and easiest way to check the humidity in your case is by getting a hygrometer.
 This will tell you if your instrument is in the safe realm of humidity.
 If it isn’t safe - you can always adjust.
-Over Humidifying can cause swelling of the wood and under humidifying can cause dryness and cracking.
+Over humidifying can cause swelling of the wood and under humidifying can cause dryness and cracking.
 Better safe than sorry.

 There are several different ways you can keep your instrument hydrated.
 One of the most inexpensive ways is to get a small container (box for soap, old film canister, etc.) and drill/cut holes in the top.
 Get a sponge.
 Soak the sponge in water then fully squeeze out the excess.
 Replace into the box and poof!
 Magic!
 A humidifier!
 One really important thing to keep in mind with any humidifying method is that you should never get water on your instrument.
 Ever.
 This would be detrimental to your instrument.
 It can ruin the varnish, permanently damage the sound, and devalue it.
 Instruments do not like water, do not put water on your instrument.